codescape/jira-scrum-poker/docs/compatibility-matrix.md

 ### Database support

-Scrum Poker for Jira is tested with many different database vendors while we always focus on MySQL DB and Oracle DB as the most used database vendors to run your Jira instance.
+Scrum Poker for Jira is tested with many database vendors while we always focus on MySQL DB and Oracle DB as the most used database vendors to run your Jira instance.

 Please make sure that your database configuration matches the configuration required by Jira.
 Many problems with Scrum Poker for Jira are caused by a wrong database configuration.